 - If you are planning to open a business under a fictitious name, you'll need to file a DBA (Doing Business As) document with the county clerk's office in the county where the business will be located.
 There is an average $25 fee for filing this document.

-- Sole proprietorships or single-member LLCs are not required to have an Employer Identification Number (EIN).
-Instead, the business uses its Social Security Number (SSN) for identification.
+- Sole proprietorships or single-member LLCs are not required to have an employer identification number (EIN).
+Instead, the business owner uses a social security number (SSN) for identification.

 - For out-of-state sales, businesses only need to pay sales tax if they have the nexus sales tax in other states.
 Nexus is simply a connection between the taxing authority and an entity that must collect or pay the tax.

 - State law requires that every new Arkansas LLC designates an Arkansas registered agent that will be available during regular business hours at a physical address within the state.

 - There are stock corporations in Arkansas, that is, business entities that issue shares of stock to shareholders (also known as stockholders) to raise capital, and there is a 0.3% franchise tax on the value of the corporation’s outstanding stock with a minimum tax of $150.